Click here to view our staff structure.

-Robert Kasambala – Kenya Program Director
+Robert Kasambala – Hospital and Operations Director

-Mercy Owuor – Deputy Program Director
+Mercy Owuor – Community Programs Director

-In this role, Mercy oversees the Kenya program Team Leads and directs the execution of the annual program plan.
+In this role, Mercy oversees the Kenya program team leads and directs the execution of the annual program plan.
 Prior to serving in the capacity, Mercy worked for the Lwala Community Alliance as the Community Health Manager.
 She has a background in managing community-based programs, community mobilization, and holds a Masters degree in Community Health and Development from Great Lakes University and a BA in Sociology.
 Mercy was previously employed by University of Nairobi College of Health Sciences as a Field Study Coordinator.

 Vincent Okoth – Monitoring and Evaluation Officer

 Vincent ensures that all grant-specific data as well as department and organizational data is accurately and efficiently collected and analyzed.
 In addition, he develops and utilizes monitoring and evaluation (M&E) tools for the organization’s grants and programs, and educates staff on M&E tools.
 Vincent previously worked with the Nyanza Reproductive Health Society as a Data Officer and as a Data and Information Officer with the Elizabeth Glaser Pediatric AIDS Foundation.